 Living costs in Malaysia are relatively low compared with many other destinations, but as international students are unable to work during term time, many decide to seek out alternative means of funding through scholarships, fellowships and grants.

-Universities award funding to prospective postgraduate students depending on a range of factors, so to find out what funding might be available to you, make sure you get in touch with your chosen university.
+Universities award funding to prospective postgraduate students depending on a range of factors.
+To find out what funding might be available to you, get in touch with your chosen university.

 Postgraduate and PhD students may also be eligible for the Malaysia International Scholarship (MIS), an initiative from the Malaysian government to attract the best minds from around the world to pursue advanced academic studies in the country.